Panda-lized and Penguin-whipped by Google? Again!?

 - If you are running ads on your website, make sure they are not interfering with the user experience.
 A well-designed website offering an easy way to find important information presented in a consistent way, is far more likely to earn the readers’ trust, and result in better conversions, as well as repeat visits – a quality signal.
 Make sure that you do not turn your readers away with a poorly organized content, or with a less than glamorous content presentation.
 Such attributes will almost always result in lower time on site and higher bounce rates, something that Google surely takes into account.

-- Build links from quality websites using branded and neutral anchors such as “click here”, naked URLs, etc. – This will help diversify your link profile and make it seem more natural to Search Engines.
-Your new links can come from a variety of diverse sources including high-quality guest posts and web 2.0 properties such as Squidoo.com, HubPages.com, Blogger, and many others.
+- Build links from quality websites using branded and neutral anchors such as “click here”, “more info” naked URLs, etc. – This will help diversify your link profile and make it seem more natural to Search Engines.
+Your new links can come from a variety of diverse sources including high-quality brand-building guest posts, HubPages.com, Blogger, WordPress and many others.
 It is critical that you only use your absolute best original content when you build links using Web 2.0 properties, and guest posts.
 Why?
 At some point, your offsite articles may actually start ranking well, attracting links, and bringing in some well-qualified traffic.
 It is a great opportunity to tap into the spaces where your audience may be hanging out, and make that great 1st impression!

 - Make a good use of videos and social media.
 Videos are fun to watch, and help your pages stand out.
 Properly optimized, embedded YouTube videos have a good potential to rank well in Google, and may even earn you some good social shares – a kind of quality metric.